uwspstar/FullStack/Linq/multiple-from-clauses.md

 ###
 ### The multiple from clauses
-- The multiple from clauses  produce a SelectMany, which creates a single sequence from combining each element in the first sequence with each element in the second sequence.
+- The multiple from clauses  produce a ```SelectMany```, which creates a single sequence from combining each element in the first sequence with each element in the second sequence.
 ```

 var startingDeck = from s in Suits()